parrotbait/SWLogger/README.md

 # SWLogger
 A simple Swift Logger

-WARNING: This is pretty early in development, stable so far in all tests.
+WARNING: This pod is in active development, stable so far in all tests.
 See TODO section for more.

 # Features